microsoft/Moonlit/ToP/README.md

 | WARMUP_EPOCHS   | 50   | 50   | 10   | 150  | 10   | 10   | 10   | 50   |
 | EPOCHS          | 100  | 80   | 40   | 200  | 40   | 40   | 40   | 150  |
 | SPARSITY        | 0.43 | 0.59 | 0.65 | 0.67 | 0.4  | 0.5  | 0.58 | 0.7  |

+## Deployment
+Currently, token pruning acceleration for on-device deployment is missing in the code base.
+We are working on its implementation and plan to release the code soon.
+Stay tuned for updates.

 ## Citation